fneitzel/DataAnalysisOnMusicPreferences/README.md

 5) Install needed dependecies:
 > pip install jupyter spotipy pandas seaborn textblob xgboost sklearn plotly

-For running the data_mining code make sure to install spotipy and use your own SPOTIPY_CLIENT_SECRET and SPOTIPY_CLIENT_ID
+For running the data_mining code make sure to install spotipy and use your own SPOTIPY_CLIENT_SECRET and SPOTIPY_CLIENT_ID You can obtain a key and secret by registering and log in here: https://developer.spotify.com/dashboard/login

 ## Sources